-Spaceships and Stray naturally adopted a leadership role in their sectors from commencing operations over ten years ago.
-Coming from a background of Eco Tourism in Australia has helped ingrain this into our thinking here in New Zealand.
+Spaceships and our partner Stray naturally adopted a leadership role in their sectors from commencing operations over ten years ago.
+Coming from a background of Eco-Tourism in Australia has helped ingrain this into our thinking here in New Zealand.

 Our proactive role in responsible tourism

 Over the years we have always taken a balanced approach to our economic, social and environmental responsibilities to ensure we have a positive effect on New Zealand and do what we can to improve our environment.

 We are very proud of what we have created and continue to improve.
 This has been supported over the years by winning multiple Tourism Awards, being Qualmark endorsed and winning the Best Car/Campervan operator for the 2014 Adventure Travel Awards and the Golden Backpacks Award in 2017 – as voted by customers.

 Over the years we have supported numerous charities, schools, bands, global travellers, magazines, and various other alternative travellers.
 Below are some of the key initiatives we have played a significant role in.

 We took on a leadership role when the ‘Freedom Camping Forum’ was created.
 This role included being part of the establishment and implementation of the ‘where to camp’ information online, in booking confirmations, follow up emails, and at the time of check out.

 We suggested surveying of some free camping hot spots through summer so we could actually gather some real information on the type of Vehicles free camping.
 These results yielded real information that was lacking and helped shape the strategy moving forward.